 Once your baby’s teeth start coming in, it’s time to get them to the dentist.
 If your infant’s teeth have already come in, but they haven’t been to the dentist yet, don’t fret.
 Just make their first appointment as soon as possible!

 The earlier you start taking your child to the dentist, the better.
-If parents work with their pediatric dentist, you can make sure that your baby grows up with healthy teeth that will pave the way for a lifetime of gorgeous smiles.
+If parents work with their pediatric dentist, they can make sure that their baby grows up with healthy teeth that will pave the way for a lifetime of gorgeous smiles.
 Make your child’s next dental appointment today!